Book a consultation: Email Chuck

 FOR an introduction, or get a free primer on how to sing better fast.
 It’s for anyone- amateurs, karaoke singers, and pros: Karaoke, No Chokey- Edited PDF

 Start with some free vocal warm-ups below:

-Vocal Warm-ups to get ready to sing
+Vocal Warm-ups get you ready to sing.

 You can also follow along with a recording of note patterns.
+These help some with your musicianship, as a side benefit.
 Warm up your voice until it feels easy to use.
 Some days, it will take five minutes or so and other days, it may take up to twenty minutes.
 So, you must repeat these until you are warmed up.
 If you use the warmups below, stop short of any strain or pain.
 In singing “pain equals no gain”.
 Pain means irritation or injury.
 Do not sing so high or so loudly as to cause pain!
 If it gets too high, STOP!
 I have six patterns that I use.
-Here are a couple:
+Here are two:

 Warmups for Sopranos, Mezzo Sopranos, Altos